San Diego, CA (PRWEB) September 30, 2013

 Forecasts are for WSN equipment and services in each market as well as by geography and technology.
 Technologies included are ZigBee, 802.15.4, WiFi, EnOcean, Z-Wave, 6LoWPAN and several proprietary variants.
 The report also analyzes 100 companies and presents the results from two surveys as well as test results on the power and performance of several WSN technologies.

-The report synopsis and a free executive summary is available from: http://onworld.com/smbldgs.
+The report synopsis and a free executive summary are available from: http://onworld.com/smbldgs

 About ON World:

 ON World provides global business intelligence on smart technology markets.
 Our research reports and information services are sold to Fortune 1000 companies, startups and investors worldwide.
 More info: http://www.onworld.com